 Eventually, I arrived at the base of the waterfall.
 One of the special things about Furong is that visitors have the chance to walk inside of the waterfall itself.
 And opposite the falling water is yet another deep cavern.

 This scenery would be quite something way out in the countryside.
-But the fact that this waterfall and cave were situated right in the center of a historical city made it all the more stunning.
+But the fact that this waterfall and cave were situated right in the center of a historical city made it all the more surreal.

 Furong’s waterfall consists of two different streams, each of which is about 60 meters high and 40m wide.
 Though the waterfall looked fairly calm from a distance, its force becomes apparent once you get up close.
 Be careful, as you can easily get splashed if you’re not paying attention.